iomeone/Fun-Scheme-Compiler/SUPPORTED.md

 Argument types: cons
 _____
 ### `third lst`
 Description: Returns the third element of a list.
+If `lst` has fewer than 3 elements, then a run-time exception is thrown.

 Example:
 ```scheme